LOOK HOW THEY MASSACRED MY BOY

 seem possessed and the day-and-night cycle paints the world in an ever-shifting

 beautiful light.
-There's a uniqueness to the place, a sense that you'll find something entirely new at every turn.
+There's a uniqueness to the place, a sense that you'll find something entirely new at every turn, and that nothing is procedurally generated.
 Exploration is elevated by simple but fun parkour, which

 allows for more verticality than usual.
 If your jump doesn't quite reach the